Syro-Malankara Catholic Church: Ecclesial communion

-On 20 September 1930 Ivanios, Bishop Jacob Theophilos, Fr.
+On 20 September 1930, Mor Ivanios, Bishop Jacob Theophilos, Fr.
 John Kuzhinapurath OIC, Dn.
-Alexander OIC, and Chacko Kilileth embraced and united with the Catholic Church.
+Alexander OIC, and Chacko Kilileth enterered into communion with the Catholic Church.
 The Union Movement under the leadership of Ivanios gave rise to Malankara Catholic Church.
 This took place in the Quilon bishop’s chapel.
 They were received by his Lordship Bishop Aloysius Maria Benziger (Bishop of Quilon), whom Ivanios approached for help and who was deputed by the Holy See to perform the reception.